avikapoor24/avikapoor24/README.md

 <!-- ![header banner](https://github.com/avikapoor24/avikapoor24/blob/e0811f3cd78f63c2b71a1829f2808c6b276df455/Welcome%20To%20my%20github%20(4).gif) -->
+<h1 align="center">Hi 👋, I'm Avi Kapoor</h1>

 ## About Me
 I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.

-- 🔭 I’m currently working on this page.
-DSA
+- 🔭 I’m currently working on Web Development.
-- 🌱 I’m currently learning  web development in web 3.0
+- 🌱 I’m currently learning **React.js, Node.js, Angular.js, OpenCV**
 - 💬 Ask me about anything at my [Linkdin](https://www.linkedin.com/in/avi-kapoor-702330229)
 - 📫 Email me at: [15.avikapoor@gmail.com](mailto:15.avikapoor@gmail.com) or [avikapoor244@gmail.com](mailto:avikapoor244@gmail.com)
-- 😄 Pronouns: he/him
 - ⚡ Fun fact: I like taking pictures of sky.

 ### My Holopin Board: